 When you respond to the complexity in children’s services, outcomes can be improved – and money saved.

-In the context of insufficient funds, rising demand and the acute challenges presented by the pandemic, it is more important than ever for Directors of Children’s Services and other leaders to refocus their systems on the outcomes of children and young people.
+In the context of insufficient funds, with more children and young people coming into the care of local authorities, and more families with special educational needs and disabilities requiring support, it is more important than ever for Directors of Children’s Services and other leaders to refocus their ways of working to support outcomes for children and young people.

-Our work in children’s services has four core focus areas:
+Our work in children’s services has two core focus areas:

 Shifting the High Needs system towards earlier intervention and support, reducing new demand and stepping down unnecessary specialist provision.

 Triangulating needs with costs and outcomes to drive better value from placements, prevent entry into care and improve outcomes in the system.

 DEBBIE BARBES, CHEIF EXECUTIVE, LINCOLNSHIRE COUNTY COUNCIL

 DAME CHRISTINE LENEHAN, DIRECTOR FOR THE NATIONAL CHILDREN’S BUREAU & DFE ADVISOR